- ICH GCP

 - Male or female participants, between 18 and 75 years of age, inclusive.

-- Body weight within 10% of the mean body weight of the participants with HI to be matched, and BMI between 18.00 and 34.99 kg/m2, inclusive.
+- Body weight within 10% of the mean body weight of the participants with moderate HI, and BMI between 18.00 and 34.99 kg/m2, inclusive.

 - Certified as healthy by a comprehensive clinical assessment (detailed medical history and complete physical examination).

-6. Laboratory parameters within the normal range, unless the Investigator considers an abnormality to be clinically irrelevant for healthy participants, except in the case of platelets, white blood cells and hemoglobin below lower limit of normal (LLN); however serum creatinine, alkaline phosphatase, hepatic enzymes (aspartate aminotransferase, alanine aminotransferase), and total bilirubin (unless the participant has documented Gilbert's syndrome, with a maximum bilirubin level lower than 3 x [upper limit of normal (ULN)] and any parameter for which there is an explicit stopping rule should not exceed the upper laboratory range.
+- Laboratory parameters within the normal range, unless the Investigator considered an abnormality to be clinically irrelevant for healthy participants, except in the case of platelets, white blood cells and hemoglobin below lower limit of normal (LLN).
+However serum creatinine, alkaline phosphatase, hepatic enzymes (aspartate aminotransferase, alanine aminotransferase), total bilirubin (unless the participant has documented Gilbert's syndrome, with a maximum bilirubin level lower than 3 x upper limit of normal (ULN), and any parameter for which there was an explicit stopping rule could not exceed the upper laboratory range; renal function assessed using the eGFR calculated by the 2021 CKD-EPI formula had to be strictly above 60 mL/min/1.73m².

-7. Female participants who are not pregnant or nursing at Screening and Day -1, or who are not planning to become pregnant during study period and until 4 weeks after the IMP administration.
+- Female participants who were not pregnant or nursing at screening and D-1, or who were not planning to become pregnant during study period and until 90 days after the IMP administration.

-a.
-At least 12 months of natural (spontaneous) amenorrhea with an appropriate clinical profile (e.g., appropriate age) and follicle-stimulating hormone (FSH) in the range for menopausal female confirmed by blood test according to current local standards at screening.
+- At least 12 months of natural (spontaneous) amenorrhea with an appropriate clinical profile (e.g. appropriate age) and FSH in the range for menopausal female confirmed by blood test according to current local standards at screening.

-b.
-Those with history of hysterectomy or surgical removal of both ovaries or bilateral tubal ligation performed at least 90 days prior to Screening.
+- Those with history of hysterectomy or surgical removal of both ovaries or bilateral tubal ligation performed at least 90 days prior to screening.

-9. Female participant of childbearing potential and male participant must agree to use an adequate and highly effective method of contraception (according to CTCG recommendations) during the study and for at least 90 days after the study drug administration for women and for men.
+Female participant of childbearing potential and male participant (if sexually active with a woman of childbearing potential and not sterile) and his partner had to agree to use an adequate and highly effective method of contraception (according to CTCG recommendations) during the study and for at least 90 days after the study drug administration for women and for men.
 Such methods include:

-Note: Periodic abstinence (calendar, symptothermal, post-ovulation methods), withdrawal (coitus interruptus), spermicides only, and LAM are not acceptable methods of contraception.
+Note: Periodic abstinence (calendar, symptothermal, post-ovulation methods), withdrawal (coitus interruptus), spermicides only, and LAM were not acceptable methods of contraception.

-12. Not under any administrative or legal supervision.
-13. Male participants must agree not to donate sperm from inclusion up to 3 months after ITF2357 dosing.
+- Male participants had to agree not to donate sperm from inclusion up to 3 months after ITF2357 dosing.

 Exclusion Criteria for Participants with HI: